mantidproject/mantid/docs/source/release/v5.0.0/index.rst

 Make sure you update any of your Mantid scripts that are currently written in Python 2.
 As a reminder this migration is because Python 2 support ended on 1st Jan 2020.

 For this release we have fully migrated all scripts in the Mantid Script Repository to be Python 3 compatible.

+Other highlights include:

+- *Waterfall Plots* in Workbench
+- *Settings menu* in Workbench, with options to set your plot preferences, such as Marker Style and Errorbar Capsize
+- *Brand new Engineering Diffraction interface*
+- Several performance improvements, in particular relating to scripts.
-Other highlights include the addition of *Waterfall Plots* to Workbench, a *brand new Engineering Diffraction interface* and a redesign of the Muon Analysis and Frequency Domain Interfaces.
+- Redesign of the Muon Analysis and Frequency Domain Interfaces.

 These are just some of the many improvements in this release, so please take a look at the release notes, which are filled with details of the